 (Side note: on this trip, Tak took the cohort hiking in the hills of rural Hong Kong.
 It was hard to believe that such a beautiful place was so close to the vibrant city.
 The hike included Kishan and I free jumping from a 5-storey high waterfall.
 It was an incredible adrenaline rush and perhaps a relevant metaphor for our journey thus far!)

 It is a bit of serendipity that when we were fundraising around June, we found Zeroth.
-If you are a startup in the AI space, here are few reasons why you should strongly consider to apply to Zeroth:
+If you are a startup in the AI space, here are a few reasons why you should strongly consider to apply to Zeroth:

 – VPs and people at Zeroth genuinely take interest in helping you out.
 I have good memories of discussing at length with Nick (Zeroth’s AI Specialist) about the tech we have built at dishq and taking feedback on the direction and roadmap.

-– Absolutely no bias; just as machines & AI do not have bias, neither does Zeroth.
+– Absolutely no bias; just as machines & AI do not have a bias, neither does Zeroth.
 Every company in the batch is treated equally.
 They do not have prejudice, and support you based on the stage you have reached.
-Batch #02 at Zeroth had a mix of startups where a few were at the idea stage, some had an MVP, a couple had already achieved product market fit and a few which had established their product well into the market.
+Batch #02 at Zeroth had a mix of startups where a few were at the idea stage, some had an MVP, a couple had already achieved product-market fit and a few which had established their product well into the market.

 – You decide the path you would like to take for your startup.
 They listen, suggest, advice, but never force.